maliMirkec/starter-project/README.md

 ## Support

-Show your support by starring the project on [Github](https://github.com/maliMirkec/starter-project), or by (https://twitter.com/intent/tweet?url=https://starter.silvestarbistrovic.from.hr&text=Starter%20Project%20is%20the%20easiest%20way%20to%20implement%20the%20latest%20best%20practices%20in%20your%20project.%20💯%20Try%20it%20out%20today!%20🔥&via=malimirkeccita), please. 🙏
+Show your support by starring the project on [Github](https://github.com/maliMirkec/starter-project), or by [sharing on Twitter](https://twitter.com/intent/tweet?url=https://starter.silvestarbistrovic.from.hr&text=Starter%20Project%20is%20the%20easiest%20way%20to%20implement%20the%20latest%20best%20practices%20in%20your%20project.%20💯%20Try%20it%20out%20today!%20🔥&via=malimirkeccita), please. 🙏

 Contribute: create [a new issue](https://github.com/maliMirkec/starter-project/issues/new) or create [a pull request](https://github.com/maliMirkec/starter-project/compare).